underworldcode/UWGeodynamics/docs/source/User Guide.rst

 Coupling with Badlands
 ~~~~~~~~~~~~~~~~~~~~~~

-UWGeodynamics provide a way to couple an Underworld model to Badlands.
+UWGeodynamics provides a way to couple an Underworld model to Badlands.
 **More documentation needed**

 .. code:: python